kroppel/hpc-repo/05_Writing_Assembly_Code_AArch64/loesungen.md

 1. Choose one or two assembly examples from the lectures.
 For these examples, follow the lectures to perform the following steps:

   - Use the assembler to generate machine code.

   - Run and test your obtained machine code by writing C/C++ drivers.

   - Create hex-dumps of the assembled code.

+-> See load_store_example/hexdump_object_file

   - Use the disassembler.

-    Disassembly of section .text:
+  >Disassembly of section .text:
+  >

-    0000000000000000 <load_store_2>:
+  >0000000000000000 <load_store_2>:
-        0:   a9400c02        ldp     x2, x3, [x0]
+  >    0:   a9400c02        ldp     x2, x3, [x0]
-        4:   a9000c22        stp     x2, x3, [x1]
+  >    4:   a9000c22        stp     x2, x3, [x1]
-        8:   d65f03c0        ret
+  >    8:   d65f03c0        ret

   - Modify the code to illustrate and test the following two concepts:

     - Aliases are syntactic sugar, we can replace them with the underlying instructions.
+Of course,
-Of course, this implies that you chose an example with an alias.
+    this implies that you chose an example with an alias.

     - Instead of mnemonics one can also write machine code directly.

+As an example, we look at the instructions CMP and SUBS, where CMP is an alias of SUBS.
 Output for CMP and SUBS instructions

-    Disassembly of section .text:
+  >Disassembly of section .text:
+  >

-0000000000000000 <load_store_2>:
+  >0000000000000000 <load_store_2>:
-   0:   a9400c02        ldp     x2, x3, [x0]
+  >   0:   a9400c02        ldp     x2, x3, [x0]
-   4:   a9000c22        stp     x2, x3, [x1]
+  >   4:   a9000c22        stp     x2, x3, [x1]
-   8:   eb03005f        cmp     x2, x3
+  >   8:   eb03005f        cmp     x2, x3
-   c:   eb03005f        cmp     x2, x3
+  >   c:   eb03005f        cmp     x2, x3
-  10:   d65f03c0        ret
+  >  10:   d65f03c0        ret

+As it can be seen, both CMP x2, x3 and SUBS xzr, x2, x3 were assembled to the same machine code
+and also disassembled to the same assembler code, namely the cmp instruction, which is
+the preferred disassembly instruction for the operation (according to the ISA Documentation).

 TODO: Write machine code directly!

-As an example, we look at the instructions CMP and SUBS, where CMP is an alias of SUBS.

 ## GDB and Valgrind